Have you been blessed with outstanding academic prowess? Do you want more than the standard course offerings? If so, we want you to join us!

-The Honors College at Harding University is a unique place where scholars come together to form lasting relationships with others of like interests.
-The Sears Honors House brings students together from all corners of the campus to share meals, tutor local high school students, study before mid-terms and finals, meet to go kayaking, bike riding or participate in community service projects, and to hear presentations by guest lecturers.
-The Sears House is the hub of activity for many of our Honors students.
+The Honors College provides opportunities for scholars to unite and form lasting relationships with their peers.
+The Sears Honors House exists to join with students from all disciplines to share meals, tutor local high school students, study before mid-terms and finals, meet to go kayaking, bike riding or participate in community service projects, and to hear presentations by guest lecturers.
+The Sears House is a central hub for Honors students.

-Within this website are many resources to help you become a part of the Honors College and connect with other Honors students.
-Inside you will find a listing of our Honors courses which always prove to be challenging, stimulating, and ultimately, a rewarding part of your undergraduate experience.
+Please peruse our website.
+It contains resources to help you become a part of the Honors College and connect with other Honors students.
+It includes a listing of our Honors courses which always prove to be a challenging, stimulating and rewarding part of your undergraduate experience.

 We offer many leadership opportunities across campus and in our local community.
 Join us for lunch each Tuesday on Chili Day or consider attending one of our Sears Seminars, which offer a broad-based exposure to stimulating ideas and an opportunity to discuss those ideas with visiting experts.

-Should you have questions about our program, come by the Sears Honors Center here on the Harding campus or e-mail us.
+If you have questions about our program, please e-mail us, or, better yet, come by the Sears Honors Center here on campus.
 We'll be happy to assist you.

 The Honors College is a co-enrollment program at Harding University encouraging students to develop high intellectual standards, independent thought, logical analysis, and insight into the nature of knowledge while building their faith in God.
 The college supports this mission by offering courses and opportunities that stimulate and challenge promising students to develop their scholarship, leadership, and critical thinking skills as fully as possible.
 The college balances academic preparation with opportunities for service to fellow students and to local communities.
 Finally, social and cultural activities are provided to foster well-rounded experiences.
 Therefore, the Honors College is designed to attract, inspire, and retain talented students.
 Honors College participants set an example of leadership, academic excellence, and social and spiritual involvement while stimulating the learning climate at the university.